chrisl8/ArloBot/README.md

     Drive and see if the robot appears to move properly on the grid.
   Turn on LaserScan and set the Decay Time to 650
     Move around, spin in circles and see if you get a reasonable picture of the room.
-  Turn Laser Scan and turn on Registered DepthCloud to see if you get a proper depth set picture of the room.
+  Turn off Laser Scan and turn on Registered DepthCloud to see if you get a picture of the room overlaied properly onto the 3D virtual world in RVIZ.

 Gmapping Demo (SLAM Map building):